wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

 = 4.8.2 =
+- The Recent Login Events table now displays events recorded from 12:00 AM on the selected start date through 11:59 PM on the selected end date.
 - Removed the WP user binding option from front-end registration.
-Developers can use the new swpm_allow_existing_wp_user_registration filter hook to allow registration using an existing WordPress user account.
+Users can use the new swpm_allow_existing_wp_user_registration filter hook to allow registration using an existing WordPress user account.
-- The Recent Login Events table now displays events recorded from 12:00 AM on the selected start date through 11:59 PM on the selected end date.

 = 4.8.1 =
 - Updated the Stripe SDK to v21.2.1 and the Stripe API version to 2026-07-29.dahlia.